serverless/blog/posts/2018-11-29-api-gateway-websockets-support.md

 #### WebSockets support makes real-time so much easier

-The WebSockets support that was announced today means developers have much more control over the websocket layer itself, delivering payloads directly to lambda functions and shuttling results back.
+The WebSockets support that was announced today means developers have much more control over the WebSocket layer itself, delivering payloads directly to lambda functions and shuttling results back.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/hashtag/WebSocket?src=hash&amp;ref_src=twsrc%5Etfw">#WebSocket</a> APIs enable you to support a WS connection to <a href="https://twitter.com/hashtag/APIGateway?src=hash&amp;ref_src=twsrc%5Etfw">#APIGateway</a>, which can then invoke Lambda when a message is received (also on connect/disconnect).
 You can send a message by making a request to a callback URL with the connectionId.</p>&mdash; Dougal Ballantyne @ re:Invent (@dsballantyne) <a href="https://twitter.com/dsballantyne/status/1068211212280750080?ref_src=twsrc%5Etfw">November 29, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>